kagisearch/kagi-docs/docs/orion/features/link-previews.md

 ## Using Link Previews in Orion

-To preview a link in Orion, simply press and hold the Shift key and then click on the link.
+To preview a link in Orion, simply hold the Shift key and then click on the link.

 ## Enabling Link Previews in Other Apps